 - Loose Valves

 Regular care leaves your drain valves tightened.
 Also, the drain valve gets compacted entirely due to its site near the bottom of the water heater.
-Finally, the valve arises free, and water outflows.
+Finally, the valve rises free, and water outflows.

 - Worn-Out Valves

 Every part of the water heater is liable for old and exhaustion.
 This might be a critical tricky that goes beyond a few wrench turns.
-Damaged-out valves cannot bear the water pressure in the heater, primary to a leaking drain valve.
+Damaged-out valves cannot bear the water pressure in the heater, primarily due to a leaking drain valve.